Skip to main content

 What countries does Genki cover?

-Genki World Explorer covers 190+ countries worldwide with no coverage gaps when traveling between destinations.
+Genki Traveler covers 190+ countries worldwide with no coverage gaps when traveling between destinations.
 You can move freely between countries without needing to update your policy or pay additional fees.
 Some plans include limited home country coverage as well.

 Our Top Pick: Genki Visit Site